Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/governance_overview.md

 title: "About governance services"
 linkTitle: "About governance services"
 weight: 150
---- In this guide, *flow* refers to the complete interaction between the source and target applications, more specifically Transfer CFT systems, to enable data exchanges between business applications or partners.
+---In this guide, *flow* refers to the complete interaction between the source and target applications, more specifically Transfer CFT systems, to enable data exchanges between business applications or partners.

 ## Managed File Transfer services